fscorrupt/awesome-stars/README.md

 ## others

+- [Ipmake/PerPlexed](https://github.com/Ipmake/PerPlexed) - PerPlexed is a complete redesign of Plex's UI using the plex media server's API.
 - [FabryB/New-KrbtgtKeys.ps1](https://github.com/FabryB/New-KrbtgtKeys.ps1) - This script will enable you to reset the krbtgt account password and related keys while minimizing the likelihood of Kerberos authentication issues being caused by the operation.
 - [byteben/Win32App-Migration-Tool](https://github.com/byteben/Win32App-Migration-Tool) -
 - [iantrich/list-card](https://github.com/iantrich/list-card) - 📰 Display sensor list data in a table